Splunk App & Technology Add-On [Current Version]

 On edit of modular input this field will be blank.

-Secret Key to connect to TruSTAR station.
+Your TruSTAR API Secret.
 It will be used for making API calls.
 Available under Settings-> API on TruSTAR Station.
 How to find your API Secret

 It will be in clear text at the time of new modular input creation.